What is the RCS Accreditation Programme?

 To obtain accreditation, Fabricators must comply with the requirements set out in the Good Practice Guide.
 This is checked by an audit of the Fabricator’s manufacturing facility, and their processes to identify and manage RCS exposure risk.

-On the completion of the audit one of three levels of accreditation are able to be issued to a Fabricator under the programme as follows:
+On the completion of the audit one of three levels are able to be issued to a Fabricator under the Programme as follows:

-Once the level of conformance with programme requirements is confirmed by IMPAC a Certificate detailing the level of accreditation will be issued.
+Once the level of conformance with Programme requirements is confirmed by +IMPAC, a Certificate detailing the level of accreditation will be issued (for Level 2 and Level 3 only).

 Accreditation will be valid for 12 months from the date of issue of the Certificate and must be renewed annually.

-For those Fabricators issued Participant or Silver level accreditation, improvement in line with audit recommendations must be made to remain within the Accreditation Programme.
+For those Fabricators issued Level 1 or Level 2, improvement in line with audit recommendations must be made to remain within the Accreditation Programme.

 Keen to know more?